(Israeli Jewish honey cake)

 - Preheat oven to 325°F. In a large bowl, sift together the flour, baking powder, baking soda, cinnamon, allspice and salt.
 In another bowl, whisk together the honey, coffee and oil.
 Set both aside.

-- Add the eggs and brown sugar to the bowl of an electric mixer and beat on medium speed until light and foamy, 4-5 minutes.
+- Add the eggs and brown sugar to the bowl of an electric mixer and beat on medium speed until light and foamy, 4 to 5 minutes.

 - Reduce the mixer speed to low and slowly add about 1/3 of the flour mixer, allowing it to incorporate fully.
 Next add half of the honey-mixture, once again allowing it to be fully incorporated.
 Continue with another 1/3 of the flour mixture, the remaining honey mixture and finish with the remaining flour.